-By default, the TASKE application files are installed into C:\Program Files (x86)\TASKE Technology Inc. This is where the Setups folder resides, which is where you will find the client application setup executable files.
+By default, the TASKE application files are installed into C:\Program Files (x86)\TASKE Technology Inc.

 By default, all TASKE data files are located at C:\ProgramData\TASKE Technology Inc. This is where data collected from the telephone system resides, in SiteData.